Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 4. The site includes a footer with clickable social media links bringing users to socail media pages in a new page.
 5. In the footer also is an email link which is intended to open up a blank email composition for the user to contact the school.

+### Features left to implement
+1. The lessons page when signed into, will have more videos and categories for these videos to be organised into.
+Also videos would be added regularly.